eProsima/Integration-Service-docs/docs/introduction.rst

     $ cmake ..
     $ make

-To test the example, you must execute the DomainExample application as a publisher a FastRTPS publisher at domain 0 will be created.
+To test the example, you must execute the DomainExample application as a publisher and it will create a FastRTPS publisher at domain 0.

 ::